supabase/vecs/docs/api.md

 ## Connecting

 Before you can interact with vecs, create the client to communicate with Postgres.
+If you haven't started a Postgres instance yet, see [hosting](hosting.md).
 ``` python
 import vecs